nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Using your command terminal:
    1. Navigate to the folder where you placed your WorkBook at.
-   2. Fire it up by running: `java -jar WorkBook.jar`. <br>The GUI, as shown below in one of two the layouts, should appear within seconds.<br>
+   2. Run: `java -jar WorkBook.jar`. <br>The GUI, as shown below in one of two the layouts, should appear within seconds.<br>

 |       Wide Layout         |       Narrow Layout       |
 |:-------------------------:|:-------------------------:|